microCore-VHDL/microCore/README.md

 # microCore
 microCore is a hardware/software co-design environment based on Forth and VHDL.

-The hardware is a dual stack, deterministic, real-time processor for embedded FPGA applications.<BR>
+The hardware is a high-performance, dual stack, deterministic, real-time processor for embedded FPGA applications.<BR>
 The software is a co-design environment consisting of a cross-compiler and an interactive debugger.

 Documentation is in microCore/documents: